COVID-19 Consumer Information and Resources

 Attorney General Becerra reminds all Californians that price gouging is illegal in all California communities during the declared state of emergency.

-In addition to Executive Order N-44-20, Penal Code section 396 generally prohibits charging a price that exceeds, by more than 10 percent, the price of an item before a state or local declaration of emergency.
+In addition to the above Executive Orders, Penal Code section 396 generally prohibits charging a price that exceeds, by more than 10 percent, the price of an item before a state or local declaration of emergency.
 This law applies to those who sell food, emergency supplies, medical supplies, building materials, and gasoline.
 The law also applies to repair or reconstruction services, emergency cleanup services, transportation, freight and storage services, hotel accommodations, and rental housing.
 Exceptions to this prohibition exist if, for example, the price of labor, goods, or materials has increased for the business.
 California's price gouging law also applies to transactions between manufacturers, wholesalers, distributors, and retailers as it does between retailers and consumers.

 The statute’s effective period lasts 30 days after a declaration of emergency, and it can be extended by state or local officials.
 The state, and most local agencies, have extended this period in connection with the COVID-19 public health emergency.
 Local governments can also pass their own laws that prohibit price gouging, and a number of California cities and counties have done so.